uttrasey/weatherforecast/README.md

 ### TODO

-- only really tested on Chrome (fetch/promise should be ok / polyfilled).
 - SADLY the majority of time was spent getting things setup and CSS/UX was the piece that was neglected... given more time I would make what is functional here look nice
 - More tests
 - Move API calls behind a node proxy
 - can use browserHistory
 - need to hide the key and stop denial of service.
 - Add in better redux async support for failed requests etc
 - Add in support for failed locations (routing etc.)
 - Allow reloading of weather requests (currently they will cache)